Imanity-Software/documentation/docs/antixray/faq.md

 ![RaytraceAntiXray](img/raytraceantixray.gif)

 ---
+### Q: How much memory does RaytraceAntiXray use?

+Overall, RaytraceAntiXray uses around 5-10MB of memory per player with a render distance of 16 and spread across the world.
+We would suggest to add 10-20% more memory to your server to accommodate RaytraceAntiXray if your memory usage was already high.

+---
 ### Q: Why are ores visible when I open x-ray?
 Those are **Fake Ore** feature of RaytraceAntiXray.
 You can go ahead and try to mine them, but you will not see them disappearing before your eyes.